caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 * 参加者同时需要填写个人简介。
 * Login to ikuku user center(if you are not an ikuku user you need to register first).
 * After clicking the'apply now' or 'apply more' button in 'user center->my competition', you will get a registration number of qualification for competition.
-* Participants need to fill in personal profile in ikuku user center.
+* Each candidate need to fill in personal profile in ikuku user center.